-Maths is fun, 'real', engaging and accessible so as to build a lifelong love of the subject and make sustained and rapid progress.
+Maths is fun, 'real', engaging and accessible so as to build a lifelong love of the subject and make sustained and rapid progress through primary and secondary phases.

 The challenge of maths in Reception is that first grasp of number and patterns and we use Numicon, amongst a wide range of other teaching resources, such as resources from White Rose to support each child's exploration in a fun, colourful and enquiry-based way.
 Numicon allows children to enjoy hands-on, practical mathematics, to ask and answer questions and to problem-solve.